-Want to give facial massage a shot?
-You’re in luck because we got Serrador to spill her secrets!
-“You can [give yourself facial massage] at any time, as if you were exercising your body,” she says.
+“You can give yourself facial massage at any time, as if you were exercising your body,” she says.
 “I tend to do it in the morning, as it is my favorite time of the day to revitalize and tone my skin.”
-Serrador also practices facial massage at night and incorporates a little mindful meditation to further unwind.
+Serrador also practices facial massage at night and incorporates some mindful meditation to further unwind.

 “Spend at least two minutes performing facial massage, once or twice daily,” Serrador suggests.
 “The deal is, the more you do it, the better.
 Also, if you notice certain muscles of your face that need more attention, then those will be the ones that you can concentrate more often.”

 When it comes to starting the massage you’ll want to make sure you have the right medium.
-Serrador recommends massaging with facial oils—a favorite at Skincare.com.
-“Massaging with oils offers a great opportunity to use the oils as a massage medium—since the texture is great for massaging, as it allows for the best massage flow.”
-Plus, she says, the technique, just as it’s used during a spa facial, can help to maximize the potential of your product, especially when you pick the right product.
-“Choosing the right oil can land you with a powerful blend of antioxidants, nutrients, fatty acids, and oleic acids that offer nutritive, replenishing, and also anti-aging properties.”
-Not big on using oils in your skin care routine?
+Serrador recommends massaging with facial oils.
+“The texture is great for massaging, as it allows for the best massage flow.”
+Plus, she says, the technique can help to maximize the potential of your product.
+We like to use the Kiehl’s Cannabis Sativa Seed Oil Herbal Concentrate because it’s non-comedogenic and helps soothe, moisturize and purify the skin.
+Not big on using oils in your skin-care routine?
 Serrador says that using a serum is another alternative, but to opt for a hydrating formula.

 Take your facial massage to the next level with a few accessories.
-Tools like The Body Shop’s Twin Ball Massager or the brand’s Facial Massager, can elevate your experience, Serrador shares.
-“A facial massage performed with any of these tools is more intense, opposed to the use of just the fingertips.
-The Twin Ball Massager and the Facial Massager will also help improve blood circulation, skin tone, and reduce puffiness around the face promoting a more natural face contour,” she says.
+Tools like a facial roller can elevate your experience.
+“A facial massage performed with a tool is more intense, opposed to the use of just the fingertips.” she says.